 The roading network within the site has been designed on the basis of a road being provided within the property to the east of the site, connecting the site's eastern boundary to the Grand Drive interchange.
 This connection is an essential part of the regionally significant NoR6 road, the majority of which is being delivered as part of Delmore.
-This connection falls within the NoR 6 designation and is shown on the NoR 6 concept plan produced by AT.
-This connection will be delivered via the proposed conditions of consent.
+This connection falls within the NoR 6 designation and is shown on the NoR 6 indicative layout concept plan produced by AT.
+It is Vineway Ltd's understanding that this connection is required to will be delivered by via the the proposed conditions of the consent authorising residential development of the adjacent property.
 Refer to Appendix 54.2 for further detail.